ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 )
 ```

-For details explanations of each properties, refer to **aku-properties**(연결예정).
+For details of each properties, refer to **aku-properties**(연결예정).

 ## Setup to run aku

 ### Prerequisite

-To ensure stable usage of the aku utility in a Kubernetes environment, the following conditions must be followed:
+To ensure stable usage of aku in a Kubernetes environment, the following conditions must be met:

 * It should be used only in **StatefulSets** among Kubernetes workload controllers.
 * The **Pod management policy should be OrderedReady**.
 OrderedReady is the default policy for StatefulSets.